dbtedman/postcss-prefixwrap/CONTRIBUTING.md

 yarn release
 ```

-You can test what will be published, run the following command:
+You can test what will be published by running the following command:

 ```bash
 yarn pack